 Make sure the oregano is completely dry, as any moisture left in the leaves can cause mold.
 They should crumble easily when you slide your fingers down the stem.

 Store the dried oregano in an airtight container for maximum freshness.
-Under optimal conditions, it should keep for about six months (after that, the flavor will start to deteriorate and you’ll need to use more of it in your recipes).
+Under optimal conditions, it should keep for about six months (after that, the flavor and aroma will start to deteriorate and you’ll need to use more of it in your recipes).

 Related: Make Your Own Magnetic Spice Rack

-I know it sounds like an oxymoron to call dried herbs “fresh,” but I really do love having fresh dried herbs on hand — from my garden — rather than the dried herbs that have been sitting on a store shelf for who knows how long!
+I know it sounds like an oxymoron to call dried herbs “fresh,” but I really do love having fresh dried herbs on hand—from my garden—rather than the dried herbs that have been sitting on a store shelf for who knows how long!